Mehrdad-hajizadeh/DeepRed-C2/README.md

 │   ├── configs/              # All runtime-generated configs
 │   ├── exfiled_data/         # Default folder for received files on the server
-│   ├── log/                  # Communication logs for each connected bot │   ├── pcap/                 # Saved PCAP files (if enabled by the user) │   ├── sample_file_to_exfil/ # Sample documents for exfiltration
+│   ├── log/                  # Communication logs for each connected bot │   ├── pcap/                 # Saved PCAP files (if enabled by the user when running the bot.py) │   ├── sample_file_to_exfil/ # Sample documents for exfiltration
 │   │   ├── doc/
 │   │   ├── pdf/